Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 In fact, if there’s one goal I have for you, it’s fall in love with your client and not with your product or service, because your product or service is going to have to change.
 Time is going to change your product.
 I don’t care how long it’s been around.
 What used to take glacial periods of time—centuries, the iron age, the ice age, thousand-year periods of time—started happening in centuries, then started happening in decades and now what’s happening?
 We’re doubling the amount of information that man has on the planet, digitized even, every 36 months.
 Doubling everything in the history of mankind.
 The changes are geometric and we’re at the beginning of the beginning of the beginning of the pace of change.
 As corny as it sounds, when we talk about the pace of change, it is right at the base where the geometric changes really start to occur.
 They’re not here yet.
 And unless you’re constantly innovating, but innovating in a way that customer cares about, you’re going to be in the dust.

 So what’s the key to disruptive innovation?
+How does a brand successfully utilize business disruption?
 The phrase “disrupt or be disrupted” is a misnomer.
 In many ways, debating whether or not Tesla Motors or Apple fits the disruptive model or not misses the point.
 What matters more is falling in love with your customer, not your product.
 When you clearly identify the business you’re really in, you’ll be poised to anticipate your customers’ needs and experience incredible growth.
-Think of it as disrupting your business as usual.
+Think of it as disrupting your business as usual, instead of pushing for industry disruption off the bat.

 Header image © Andrey_Popov/shutterstock